-Time for the “fun part”.
-If you haven’t opened the file coverA.psd, do it now.
+Time for the fun part.
+If you have not opened the file coverA.psd, do it now.
 It contains the first page of our project.

-Click the New Project button in the Toolset Bar.
+Click the New Project button in Toolset Bar.
 Once the project window opens, enter the following:

-We are naming our project Afraid, setting it to iPad Mini with 1024 x 768 because this Afraid project was from Kwik3 and the image resolution is 1024 x 768 with landscape orientation, using the current opened document as our first page content.
-Once you hit Create, Kwik will set the dimensions and resolution according the selected device.
+We are naming our project Afraid, setting it to iPad Mini with 1024 x 768 because this Afraid project was from Kwik3, and the image resolution is 1024 x 768 with landscape orientation, using the currently opened document as our first-page content.
+Once you hit Create, Kwik will set the dimensions and resolution according to the selected device.
 You don’t need to worry about device sizes and so forth.

 - Name: Afraid